p-ayam/Digital-Synthesis-Lab/README.md

 <br>
 <img src="https://github.com/p-ayam/images/blob/main/excel_reagent.jpg" alt="alt text" width="630" height="whatever">
 <br>
-This information in this sheet could be helpful in inventory management, raising alarms for the chemicals that are out of their shelf life, or for regulatory purposes (see section 2.2.
-Function (MySQL))
+This information in this sheet could be helpful in inventory management, raising alarms for the chemicals that are out of their shelf life, or for regulatory purposes (see section 2.2. here).
 <br>
 <br>
 **c)** **Users** Excel sheet filled with dummy data: